Nikas-org/ipfs/README.md

 ## Other

-- We need a straight-forward path: Who we want to adopt our technology first?
+- We need a straight-forward path: Who we want to be adopting our technology first?
 Who's our main target?

 ---